Caball009/Call-of-Duty-4-X-Demo-Tool/README.md

 - Cut demos by map, match or time stamps;
 - Experimental: merge demos (only applies to demos on the same map & mod & game type);
 - Remove all big center texts;
-- Remove all white text from miniconsole / killfeed;
+- Remove all white text from mini console / killfeed;
 - Remove all chat;

 ## Usage:

-Check the included readme file.
+Check the readme file that is included in the archive.

 ## Requirements: